 The Isaac Roet Prize is named after Isaac Roet (1891-1944), an alumnus of the UvA’s Faculty of Economics and Business.
 After his death, part of his legacy was incorporated in the UvA’s Isaac Roet fund.
 The Isaac Roet Prize is an initiative which aims to foster social entrepreneurship by awarding a €5,000 prize for the best social project business plan.
 The plan must be in keeping with the spirit of Isaac Roet's ideal of 'fostering world peace through a better distribution of world resources’.
-This ideal can be realized in many ways.
+This ideal can be realised in many ways.
 For example, the project plan can focus on social entrepreneurship or sustainable energy.

 The prize of € 5,000 is meant to encourage the applicant and it should be invested in the project plan.
 Providing feedback about the way the prize is spent is mandatory and the feedback is to be given within one year of winning the prize.